-Preparing to get a puppy
+Preparing to Become a Puppy Parent

-Puppies can be adorable, irresistible bundles of fun; however, they do need a lot of attention and a structured routine, which can be a bit hectic if your life is busy.
+Puppies can be adorable, irresistible bundles of fun; however, they need a lot of attention and a structured routine, which can be a bit hectic if your life is busy.
 There are several things for you to consider before getting a new puppy.

 The best breed for you